gchumillas/schema-fixer/README.md

 ## Contributing

 Do you want to contribute?
 Fantastic!
-You can start with [THIS ISSUE](https://github.com/gchumillas/schema-fixer/issues/10) or help me find bugs.
+Take a look at [open issues](https://github.com/gchumillas/schema-fixer/issues) or help me find and fix bugs.